Iltotore/Iltotore/README.md

 TODO in 2023:
 - [x] [Iron](https://github.com/Iltotore/iron) v2.0.0
-- [x] Finish an article about Scala as the first programming language taught
+- [x] Finish an article about the benefits of Scala as the first programming language to teach
 - [x] [Iron](https://github.com/Iltotore/iron) v2.1.0
 - [ ] Other side projects
 - [ ] Maybe a SIP for [multi-level enums](https://contributors.scala-lang.org/t/proposal-for-multi-level-enums/3344/1)